RocketMap/RocketMap/docs/first-run/commandline.md

                     [-novc] [-vci VERSION_CHECK_INTERVAL]
                     [-odt ON_DEMAND_TIMEOUT] [--disable-blacklist]
                     [-tp TRUSTED_PROXIES] [--api-version API_VERSION]
-                    [--no-file-logs] [--log-path LOG_PATH] [--dump] [-exg]
+                    [--no-file-logs] [--log-path LOG_PATH]
+                    [--log-filename LOG_FILENAME] [--dump] [-exg]
                     [-v | --verbosity VERBOSE] [-Rh RARITY_HOURS]
                     [-Rf RARITY_UPDATE_FREQUENCY] [-SPp STATUS_PAGE_PASSWORD]
                     [-SPf STATUS_PAGE_FILTER]

-Args that start with '--' (eg. -a) can also be set in a config file (config/config.ini or specified via -cf or -scf).
+Args that start with '--' (eg. -a) can also be set in a config file (/config/config.ini or specified via -cf or -scf).
 The recognized syntax for setting (key, value) pairs is based on the INI and YAML formats (e.g. key=value or foo=TRUE).
 For full documentation of the differences from the standards please refer to the ConfigArgParse documentation.
 If an arg is specified in more than one place, then commandline values override environment variables which override config file values which override defaults.

     optional arguments:
       -h, --help            show this help message and exit [env var: